-Gilmour's journey from Ayrshire to Euros
+Gilmour's journey from Ayrshire to the top

 The other boys were apprehensive, perhaps a little embarrassed.
 They were here for football, they thought, not ballet.
 But Billy Gilmour had no such reservations.

-It had been the same the previous term, when the talented young footballers within the Scottish FA's Performance Schools programme took part in taekwondo lessons as part of the scheme's multi-sports offering.
+It had been the same the previous term, when the talented young footballers within the Scottish FA's performance schools programme took part in taekwondo lessons as part of the scheme's multi-sports offering.
 Despite his group including a British champion in the martial art, Gilmour was determined to be top of the class.

 So when an eight-week course of ballet sessions was mandated, his team-mates snickered and blushed, but Gilmour gave it his all.
 His coaches had explained it could make him a better player, training new muscle groups and increasing flexibility.
 He needed no convincing.

-"He wanted to be the best at it," says coach Andy Goldie.
+"He wanted to be the best at it," coach Andy Goldie says.
 "He wasn't concerned about what other people thought.
 The dance teacher thought he was absolutely fantastic."

-And it is with the same self-assuredness and work ethic that Gilmour has emerged for Chelsea and Scotland at just 20 years old.
+And it is with the same self-assuredness and work ethic that Gilmour has emerged for Chelsea and Scotland - and is now shining on loan at Norwich City - at just 20 years old.

-Already a Champions League winner with his club, the young midfielder burst on to the international stage at Euro 2020, putting in a man-of-the-match performance in a 0-0 draw with England at Wembley.
+Already a Champions League winner with his club, the young midfielder burst on to the international stage at Euro 2020, putting in a man-of-the-match performance in a 0-0 draw with England at Wembley, only for a positive Covid-19 test to rule him out of influencing Scotland's final group game with Croatia.
+Who knows what difference he might have made?

-Gilmour's emergence as a key present and future player for Scotland is the fulfilment of a journey that began almost a decade ago.
+Gilmour's emergence as a key player for Scotland is the fulfilment of a journey that began almost a decade ago.

-The SFA introduced the Performance Schools programme in 2012, scouting the best under-12s players from around the nation and enrolling them at whichever of the seven affiliated schools was nearest.
+The Scottish FA introduced the performance schools programme in 2012, scouting the best under-12s players from around the nation and enrolling them at whichever of the seven affiliated schools was nearest.

 There, the boys are exposed to individual-focused training throughout the week and play matches with their clubs on weekends.

 In February that year, Gilmour was playing for Rangers' under-12s in a seven-a-side game against Celtic when he was earmarked for selection.
-Goldie was there to run the rule over another boy, but Gilmour demanded attention.
+Goldie was there to assess another boy, but Gilmour demanded attention.
 He was the smallest player on the pitch, playing a year above his natural age group, and he scored a hat-trick.

 "He stood out like a sore thumb," Goldie remembers.
-"Not just in his ability, but his desire win, to compete, his willingness to take the ball under pressure.
+"Not just in his ability but his desire win, to compete, his willingness to take the ball under pressure.
 He was like a young captain.
 He had a real presence about him despite his slight frame.
 My eyes were drawn to him."

-The following year, as soon as he was eligible, Gilmour enrolled at Grange Academy in Kilmarnock - the nearest of the Performance Schools to his home in Ardrossan - and instantly stood out for both his technique and tenacity.
+The following year, as soon as he was eligible, Gilmour enrolled at Grange Academy in Kilmarnock - the nearest of the performance schools to his home in Ardrossan - and instantly stood out for both his technique and tenacity.

 One Friday, the players were tasked with curling the ball from the corner flag into the far side of the goal.
 On this occasion, Goldie - having joined in the drill - got the better of the young playmaker.